spookyyio/spookyyio/README.md

 ### Hi there 👋

+I'm a IT Engineering student!

+- 🌱 I’m currently learning C!
+- 📫 Reach to me in discord!: nonamespookz

 <!--
 **spookyyio/spookyyio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.